effiemanyos/ms2-produck/README.md

 - Recommended PM Content
 - Connecting Professionals
 - Exclusive PM Content
-- Irish-Oriented (Irish Recruiting Information)
+- Irish-Oriented (Irish Recruiting Info)
 - 1:1 Mentoring & Coaching Sessions
 - **Productivity Web-Based Apps** (Key Service)
   - ToReadList App → Users are able to create a list of up to 10 books (per category) that they want to read in order of priority.
 They can also separte the books in categories (e.g. Product, Data Analytics, Software Development, Marketing, Business, etc.).
   - ToBuyList App → Users are able to create a list of up to 10 books they are planning to buy.
 Once they have already bought them, they can remove them from the list.
   - ToRateList App → Users are able to rate the top must-read PM books (already listed) depending on how much value they provided, or if they even liked them at all.
-  - MyBookNotes App → Users are able to create short notes of what they consider the most important concepts mentioned in the books they are reading.
+  - BookNotes App → Users are able to create short notes of what they consider the most important concepts mentioned in the books they are reading.
 These notes will then be useful for them when starting their first role as APM.
   - Bookmarks App → Users are able to save their favourite sources of information about PM in a simple but useful list.
 They just need the name and the URL of that source to save it.

 **Website Functionality:**